taolicheng/Women-in-Science/README.md

 ## Interviews and Analyses

+### Objectives

+* talk about your experiences
+* provide solutions/trials you have made
+* suggest further strategies

 ## Tips

 * Sharing is enpowring.
 Simply sharing experiences with colleagues or experienced professionals helps to overcome difficult situations.